Site safety induction requirements when using contractors and subcontractors

 To ensure contractors’ or subcontractors’ health and safety, each party must:

-- identify the site safety induction requirements of the job and assess the risks involved
+- identify the contractor safety induction requirements of the job and assess the risks involved

 - decide what information and HSE induction training is required